Streams and Graphs of Dynamical Systems: Final comments

 The relation $\cO_F$ is the one that represents the system in absence of controls: it is possible to end up in finite time in $y$ when starting at $x$ if and only if $y$ is in the orbit of $x$.
 Any stream, including $\cA_F$, describes the behavior of the system under some kind of control.

-The first (left) describes what happens in the system when can be applied at any point arbitrarily small controls.
+\black For instance, consider the three streams shown in Figure~\ref{fig:streams}. \black The first (left) describes what happens in the system when arbitrarily small controls can be applied at any point.
 There are two effects.
 The first is that it is possible to leave from the fixed point 1 and reach any other point of the interval -- this is why $1\Sto x$ for every $x\in[0,1]$.
 The second is that it is possible to jump on the fixed point 0 in finite time from the orbit of any point $x<1$.

-The second (left) describes what happens in the system when, besides the ``infinitesimal control'' above, one applies some finite control in a region in the middle.
+The second (center) describes what happens in the system when, besides the ``infinitesimal control'' above, one applies some finite control in a region in the middle.
 Although the flow tends to move all points towards 0, with this finite control one can keep indefinitely a trajectory within the intermediate node and can reach any point within it.

 The third describes what happens when one applies some finite control close enough to a pre-existing node.
 In this case, rather than having a new node, a previously existing node ``extends'' into a larger node.
 Notice that this node is forward-invariant but not invariant.